-The following is an except from an article, Oriental Rugs – Art You Can Walk On, posted by Elaine Rogers on Saturday, May 3, 2014, in the Dallas-Fort Worth Star-Telegram.
-Ms. Rogers tells about her personal experiences with these rugs and Iran and with one rug in particular...
+The following is an excerpt from an article, Oriental Rugs–Art You Can Walk On, posted by Elaine Rogers on Saturday, May 3, 2014, in the Dallas-Fort Worth Star-Telegram.
+Ms. Rogers tells about her personal experiences with these rugs and Iran, and with one rug in particular...

 Persian carpets and other 'rugs of the East' are firmly established as elegant design elements — subtle and often-unheralded — that loudly whisper refinement and good taste.
 Historically, many of us think of them in terms of the imagery of medieval Europe: They were considered great status symbols in the 1500s and, some 200 years beyond, were too precious to put on floors; instead, they adorned tables, chests and walls.

 But the story of Oriental rugs goes back so much further — try 3000 B.C., when Nomadic tribes in Mongolia and Turkey used hair from their camels and sheep to weave carpets to keep their earthen floors warm, and 1000 B.C., when rugs with an impressive 300 knots per square inch were already in existence.

 In Persia, especially, the artistry of the carpet developed so much that, today, a dizzying variety of distinctive patterns and styles is linked to at least 40 rug-making Iranian cities or villages.
 Oriental rugs have been prominently depicted in literature, art and music for thousands of years.

 While many folks become enamored with oriental rugs based on a color scheme or because they saw something similar in a friend’s home, my own curiosity about Oriental rugs is of a sentimental variety: I have an oddly conflicted relationship with a Persian carpet I was given as a child.